APPFL/APPFL/docs/users/compressor.rst

 Usage in APPFL
 --------------

-The compressor is used in the ``APPFLClientAgent.get_parameters`` method to compress the model parameters using ``compressor.compress_model`` before sending them to the server, as shown below
+The compressor is used in the ``ClientAgent.get_parameters`` method to compress the model parameters using ``compressor.compress_model`` before sending them to the server, as shown below

 .. code-block:: python